-ISS uses 3-year average burn rate, as a percentage of weighted average shares outstanding, as a measure of the company's typical annual equity-based grant rate, which is then compared to a benchmark for its industry/index (the "burn rate benchmark," calculated as one standard deviation above the 3-year mean burn rate for the peer group).
+ISS uses 3-year average burn rate, as a percentage of weighted average common shares outstanding, as a measure of the company's typical annual equity-based grant rate.
+This rate is compared to a benchmark for its industry/index (the "burn rate benchmark," calculated as one standard deviation above the 3-year mean burn rate for the industry/index comparator group).
 A company's 3-year burn rate relative to that benchmark is a factor in the Equity Plan Scorecard.
+The burn rate benchmarks applicable for meetings on or after Feb.
+1, 2020 are provided in the Appendix section of this document.